rust-lang/reference/src/attributes/testing.md

 A function annotated with the `test` attribute can also be annotated with the `ignore` attribute.
 The *`ignore` attribute* tells the test harness to not execute that function as a test.
-It will still only be compiled when compiling with the test harness.
+It will still be compiled when in test mode.

 The `ignore` attribute may optionally be written with the [_MetaNameValueStr_] syntax to specify a reason why the test is ignored.